zuplo/docs/docs/articles/custom-ci-cd.md

 pipelines:
   branches:
-    # If your default branch is not main, change this to match
+    # If your default branch isn't main, change this to match
     main:
       - step:
           name: NPM Install